neuholdmichael/XY-Kart/README.md

 The XY-Kart project was a significant learning experience, combining mechanical design, electronics, and programming into a cohesive and functional product.
 Our dedication and teamwork resulted in a project that not only met but exceeded our expectations, reflecting our hard work and passion for innovation.

 ---

-For more information, feel free to contact us at [me](mailto:michaelneuhold19@gmail.com).